CoreText/pspad-git/README.md

 # pspad-git
-Add ocal and remote Git commands for the PSPad editor (http://www.pspad.com/)
+Add local and remote Git commands for the PSPad editor (http://www.pspad.com/)

 # How to install
 Copy the ```gitCommands.vbs```file into the `Script\VBScript` directory of where PSPad was installed on your PC which is by default ```C:\Program Files (x86)\PSPad editor\``` in Windows7.